-Novartis made news in August this year with the USFDA approval of Kymriah, the first ever chimeric antigen receptor (CAR) T-cells therapy for B-cell acute lymphoblastic leukaemia (ALL).
+Novartis made news in August last year with the USFDA approval of Kymriah, the first ever chimeric antigen receptor (CAR) T-cells therapy for B-cell acute lymphoblastic leukaemia (ALL).
 This therapy is meant for patients with refractory or relapsing leukaemia in the ages of 0 to 25 years.
 This development became significant because it sparked some big billion investments in immunotherapy research.
 The success of CAR T-Cells has highlighted two things – one, that immunotherapy should be regarded as one of the essential treatment strategies for cancer, and two, although there are reports of adverse effects of CAR T-Cells therapy in certain patients during the 2016 clinical trials, the possibility of adverse events with it is much lower than that with other treatment methods, e.g. chemotherapy and radiation.

 As is widely known, malignancies are usually removed from the human body using surgery, chemotherapy and radiation in a planned span of time, based on the patient’s age, immunity and metabolic status parameters.
 However, in more than 60% of cancer cases, even after the third line of treatment i.e. chemotherapy or radiation therapy, small masses of neoplasms remain inside, due to resistance to treatment processes, chemotherapeutic drugs, or locational attributes.
 These refractory cancer cells may grow in size and re-emerge again, as what is known as relapsing cancer and is most often non-treatable and risky.
 Gene-editing on T cells has shown a good positive outcome rate in Phase I to III clinical trials, up to the extent that now immunotherapy is considered as the ‘Fifth Pillar’ of treating malignancies.